seascape-models/seascape_collaboration/README.md

 ## Directory templates

-Several templates have been made for your convenience.
-Check Templates folder in this repository.
+Several templates have been made for your convenience, access them [here](https://drive.google.com/drive/folders/1dCdiRN_8FS5AD5XSGm9nlPYaxtmwZXSE?usp=sharing) (descriptions on contents below).

 The project folders contain some of the following (with description):
-* README.RMD (standardised Rmarkdown file – see Documenting Changes section)
+* README.MD (standardised Rmarkdown file – see Documenting Changes section)
 * Manuscripts/ (folder to store your project manuscripts)
 * Materials/ (folder to store meta data and useful writing)
 * Data/ (folder to store all data.
 This should live on the cloud and be shared with collaborators)